 Haiku-Pauwela home prices are not only among the most expensive in Hawaii, but Haiku-Pauwela real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Haiku-Pauwela isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Haiku-Pauwela are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Haiku-Pauwela is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Haiku-Pauwela is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Haiku-Pauwela who work in sales jobs (9.32%), teaching (9.21%), and office and administrative support (8.81%).

 Of important note, Haiku-Pauwela is also a town of artists.
 Haiku-Pauwela has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Haiku-Pauwela’s character.